Skip to main content

 Causes of foot drop

-The cause of foot drop is often compression (squashing) of the nerve that controls the muscles that lift the foot.
+The most common cause of foot drop is an injury to a nerve that runs down your leg and controls the muscles that lift your foot.

 Diagnosing foot drop

-You may need to have imaging tests, such as an x-ray, ultrasound scan or CT scan.
+You may need to have imaging tests, such as an x-ray, ultrasound scan, CT scan or MRI scan.

 You may need nerve conduction tests to help find where the affected nerve is damaged.

 Sometimes you'll have an electromyography at the same time.
-This is where your doctor inserts electrodes into the muscle fibres to record their electrical activity.
+This is where your doctor inserts electrodes into your muscle fibres to record their electrical activity.

 You can also do things to help stabilise your foot and improve your walking ability.